 Other challenges outlined by the snapshot include the rising costs of inputs, shortage of skilled labour and the impacts of climate change with unreliable rainfall.
-Council supports and encourages the growth and intensification of rural land uses in rural areas and especially within the priority production area identified in Figure 11 Error!
-Reference source not found.
+Council supports and encourages the growth and intensification of rural land uses in rural areas and especially within the Priority Production Area identified in Figure 11.

-In July 2021, the NSW Agriculture Commissioner released the Improving the Prospects for Agriculture and Regional Australia in the NSW Planning System.
-This report recognises the importance of agriculture across rural and regional NSW and makes recommendations for the necessary protection of agriculture from land use conflicts, particularly urban expansion and rural residential development.
+In July 2021, the NSW Agriculture

+Commissioner released the Improving

+the Prospects for Agriculture and

+Regional Australia in the NSW

+Planning System.
+This report

+recognises the importance of

+agriculture across rural and regional

+NSW and makes recommendations

+for the necessary protection of

+agriculture from land use conflicts,

+particularly urban expansion and rural

+residential development.
 The majority of recommendations require DPI and DPE to undertake a number of projects such as mapping State Significant Agricultural Land, reviewing and amending land use definitions and reviewing permitted land uses and definitions of rural zones.
 There are however, several recommendations from this report that require Council's consideration.